devpi/devpi-lockdown/README.rst

 For nginx the `auth_request`_ module is required.
 You should use the ``devpi-genconfig`` script to generate your nginx configuration.
+With devpi-server 6.0.0 or newer an ``nginx-devpi-lockdown.conf`` should have been generated.
-Then you need to add the following to your server block before the first location block:
+If not, then you need to add the following to your server block before the first location block:

 .. code-block:: nginx